-- 1. When the Vice President for Information Systems Technology, a designee, or the appropriate university system administrator has reason to believed that a violation believe that a violation of this policy may have occurred, he or she may initiate an investigation and/or suspend computing technology privileges for the individual(s) involved, pending further investigation. - 2.
-If significant University sanctions are imposed, such action, together with an explanation of the causal events, shall be reported by the Vice President for Information Technology or the appropriate system administrator to the Dean of Students' Office, in case of students; or, to the Provost or appropriate Chancellor's or Vice President's office, executive vice president for all others.
+1. When the Vice President for Information Technology, a designee, or the appropriate university system administrator has reason to believe that a violation of this policy may have occurred, he or she may initiate an investigation and suspend technology privileges for the individual(s) involved, pending further investigation.

+2. If significant University sanctions are imposed, such action, together with an explanation of the causal events, shall be reported by the Vice President for Information Technology or the appropriate system administrator to the Dean of Students, in case of students; or, to the Provost or appropriate executive vice president for all others.